KjellKod/metrics-and-insights/README.md

 export JIRA_PROJECTS="MYPROJECT, ENG, ETC" export TEAM_ONE="first_team"

-# NOTE the customfield enumerations here are examples, your jira project might be setup differently
+# NOTE the customfield enumerations here are examples, your jira project WILL BE DIFFERENT
+# Settings --> Issues --> CustomFields: search for your definition of these variables
 export CUSTOM_FIELD_STORYPOINTS=10025
 export CUSTOM_FIELD_TEAM=10075
 export CUSTOM_FIELD_WORK_TYPE=10079
+export CUSTOM_FIELD_STORYPOINTS=10025

 # -- used for when the `team` field isn't defined for a project
 # example export TEAM_INT="mint"